Skip to main content

 About Upper Pripyat

 Upper Pripyat National Nature Park protects the headwaters and upper floodplain of the Pripyat River in Volyn Oblast, northwestern Ukraine, within the Polissya lowland region.
-The park encompasses extensive marshlands, peatlands, and floodplain forests that represent some of the most pristine wetland landscapes in the upper Pripyat basin.
+Established in 2007, the park encompasses extensive marshlands, peatlands, and floodplain forests near the town of Ratne that represent some of the most pristine wetland landscapes in the upper Pripyat basin.
 The Pripyat River, one of the major tributaries of the Dnieper, begins its journey through this vast flatland where the distinction between land and water blurs across seasons, creating one of Europe's last great wetland wildernesses.

 Wildlife Ecosystems

-The park's vast wetlands support remarkable wildlife diversity, with over 200 bird species including breeding populations of aquatic warblers, spotted crakes, great snipe, and white-tailed eagles.
+The park's vast wetlands support remarkable wildlife diversity, with breeding populations of aquatic warblers, spotted crakes, great snipe, and white-tailed eagles among the notable bird species.
 Elk, roe deer, and wild boar inhabit the drier forest areas, while European otters and beavers are common in the waterways.
 The Pripyat and its tributaries support diverse fish communities.
 Amphibian diversity is exceptionally high, with large populations of fire-bellied toads, tree frogs, and crested newts.
 The park provides important habitat for several globally threatened species that depend on undisturbed wetland ecosystems.

 Flora Ecosystems

 The park's vegetation is dominated by vast expanses of marshland, peatland, and wet meadow communities interspersed with alder swamp forests and pine woodlands on drier sandy ridges.
 The raised bogs support sphagnum moss, sundew, cranberry, and cotton grass.
 Wet meadows are floristically diverse with orchids, marsh marigold, and globe flower.
 The floodplain forests include stands of alder, birch, and willow.
-Over 600 plant species have been documented, including numerous boreal relict species at the southern margins of their ranges.
-The park's peatlands represent important long-term carbon storage reservoirs.
+The park's peatlands represent important long-term carbon storage reservoirs and support boreal relict species at the southern margins of their ranges.

 Geology